sandstorm/UserManagement/README.md

 As documented in the configuration options above, overriding e-mail templates is easy:
 * Copy the `EmailTemplates` folder from the UserManagement's `Resources/Private` folder into your own package and modify the templates to your heart's desire.
-* Then, set the `email.templatePackage` configuration option to that package's name.
-Done!
+* Add your own package to the templatePackages config, as described in [Sandstorm/TemplateMailer Documentation](https://github.com/sandstorm/TemplateMailer).

 ## Changing the User model
 You might want to add additional information to the user model.
 This can be done by extending